tiansiyuan/kubeflow-docs/docs/user-guide/feast.rst

 TypeError when execute 'feast plan' or 'feast apply'
 ------------------------------------------------------

-If you executing 'feast plan'  or 'feast apply' fails,  got "TypeError: the 'package' argument is required to perform a relative import for '.ipynb_checkpoints.data_sources-checkpoint' or '.jupyter.jupyter_lab_config'".
+If you executed 'feast plan'  or 'feast apply' and got the fllowing error:

+"TypeError: the 'package' argument is required to perform a relative import for '.ipynb_checkpoints.data_sources-checkpoint' or '.jupyter.jupyter_lab_config'".

-You can remove such files, after that, 'feast plan'  or 'feast apply' will get executed successfully.
+You can remove such files and then run 'feast plan'  or 'feast apply' again to fix this error.

 .. code-block:: shell